FOUNDED 1998

 Program: Coming From Europe

-Michael Sussman and Eliezer Froehlich will speak about records from Dutch and German ports where immigrants embarked to America.
+How did your ancestors arrive in the U.S.?
+Michael Sussman and Eliezer Froehlich will present information regarding records from the Dutch and German ports where immigrants embarked to America.
 Pam Endzweig will be available to translate from German to English.
-Sources for passenger lists will include Holland America’s website and Family Search.
+The sources for passenger lists include Holland America’s website and Family Search.

 Program: Family Tree Maker 2024